mjang01011/portfolio/public/blogs/markdowns/JWT vs Session vs OAuth.md

 - **Complexity**: More complex to implement than JWT or sessions.
 - **Security**: Requires careful handling of access tokens to prevent unauthorized access.
 - **Dependency**: Relies on third-party authorization servers for token issuance and validation.

+Now, let's compare the three methods from different aspects:

 ### Main Functions: